700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 Lee HayesSenior Associate

-Lee is a Senior Associate in the Mines & Minerals team.
+Lee is a Senior Associate in the Mines and Minerals team.

 Lee provides advice on a range of commercial property matters, from the acquisition and disposal of quarries and industrial estates, to the taking or granting of leases and licenses for premises in multiple occupation and the creation or reservation of easements, wayleaves and options.
 He also advises on the sale and purchase of potential development sites.